Explore more blogs

 Did you know that 57% of nonprofit website traffic comes from mobile devices?

 Using a mobile-optimized charitable giving fund like the PPGF ensures that your donors' payment process is smooth and stress-free.
-It’s particularly attractive to younger demographics, like millennials and Gen Zers, who prefer mobile giving.
+PayPal is particularly attractive to younger demographics, like millennials and Gen Zers, who prefer mobile giving.

 3 problems with PayPal Giving Fund